-Dividends for the year that are declared after the reporting date are disclosed in Notes to the Financial Statements as an event after the Reporting Period in accordance with the Sri Lanka Accounting Standard - LKAS 10 (Events after the Reporting Period).
+Dividends for the period that are declared after the reporting date are disclosed in Notes to the Financial Statements as an event after the Reporting Period in accordance with the Sri Lanka Accounting Standard - LKAS 10 (Events after the Reporting Period).

-4.11 Employee Benefits
+4.11 Employee benefits

-4.11.1 Defined Benefit Plans
+4.11.1 Defined benefit plans

 A defined benefit plan is a post-employment benefit plan other than a defined contribution plan' as defined in the Sri Lanka Accounting Standard - LKAS 19 (Employee Benefits).
-Refer 4.10.2 for the definition of defined contribution plan.

-4.11.1.1 Defined Benefit Plan - Gratuity
+4.11.1.1 Defined benefit plan - gratuity